Achievable logoAchievable logo

 • Options

-The specifics are not important for test purposes, but the court case resulted in a majority of the court ruling the leaseback program as a security that would be subject to Securities and Exchange Commission (SEC) and state (blue sky) regulation.
+For exam purposes, the detailed facts aren’t the focus.
+What matters is the outcome: the Court treated the leaseback program as a security subject to Securities and Exchange Commission (SEC) and state (blue sky) regulation.

-In the Supreme Court’s majority decision written by Justice Murphy, a four-prong requirement known as the Howey Test was created to determine if an item or product met the definition of a security:
+In the majority opinion written by Justice Murphy, the Court established a four-part standard known as the Howey Test.
+It’s used to determine whether an item or product meets the definition of a security:

 • Investment of money